-- (1) This column includes the vesting of PSUs for the 2020 PSU grant which resulted in 76.8% of the target shares being earned.
-This column also includes the vesting of the first tranche of the 2021 Retention PSU grants for Ms. Owen, Mr. Schweihs and Mr. Gafford.
-For additional information on the vesting of the 2020 PSUs and the 2021 Retention PSUs, please see our prior proxy statement.
-This column does not include the vesting of the 2021 PSUs or the second tranche of the 2021 Retention PSUs which vested in February 2024.
-For additional information on the vesting of the 2021 PSUs, please see the Outstanding Equity Awards at Fiscal Year-End section above. - (2) The dollar amount realized upon vesting was calculated by multiplying the number of shares of stock by the market value of the Common Stock on the vesting date. - (3) These amounts reflect the 171,995 shares Mr. Cooper received as of September 12, 2023 as a result of the CEO transition and 58,253 shares he received on December 31, 2023 as a result of his retirement. - (4) These amounts include 31,701 shares Mr. Gafford received on December 31, 2023 as a result of his separation from the Company.
+- (1) This column includes the vesting of PSUs for the 2021 PSU grant which resulted in 0.0% of the target shares being earned.
+This column also includes the vesting of the second tranche of the 2021 Retention PSU grants for Ms. Owen and Mr. Schweihs.
+For additional information on the vesting of the 2021 PSUs and the 2022 Retention PSUs, please see our prior proxy statement.
+This column does not include the vesting of the 2022 PSUs which are scheduled to vest, if at all, in February 2025.
+For additional information on the vesting of the 2022 PSUs, please see the Outstanding Equity Awards at Fiscal Year-End section above. - (2) The dollar amount realized upon vesting was calculated by multiplying the number of shares of stock by the market value of the Common Stock on the vesting date.